mami-project/pathspider/README.md

 #module = pathspider.webresolver
 ```

+### mPlane-Capabilities
+Given a set of target IPv4 or IPv6 addresses, ecnspider2 returns connectivity
+with ECN negotiation attempted and without, as well as TCP and IP ECN codepoint
+information in order to diagnose ECN signaling issues.
+The core IPv4 capability is as follows:

+{ "capability": "measure",
+"parameters": { "destination.ip4": "[*]",
+"destination.port", "[*]" },
+"results": { "source.port",
+"destination.ip4",
+"destination.port",
+"connectivity.ip",
+"ecnspider.ecnstate",
+"ecnspider.initflags.fwd",
+"ecnspider.synflags.fwd",
+"ecnspider.unionflags.fwd",
+"ecnspider.initflags.rev",
+"ecnspider.synflags.rev",
+"ecnspider.unionflags.rev",
+"ecnspider.ttl.rev.min" }
+}

+The ecnspider. elements are included in a custom registry inheriting from the core registry, included with the component.

 ## Examples
 To run the examples, change to the pathspider directory.
 (The configuration files have to be in the same directory or they have to be explicetly specified by --config FILE.)